Jewish Studies (JWST)

 JWST 389.
 History of Zionism.
 3 Units.

 This course seeks to elucidate the major strands of Zionism, their origins, how they have interacted, and their impact on contemporary Israeli society.
 These may include political Zionism, cultural Zionism, socialist (labor) Zionism, Revisionist Zionism, and religious Zionism.
 This course will also examine the differences in the appeal of Zionism to Jews in different places, such as Western Europe, Eastern Europe and the United States.
-Offered as HSTY 389 and JWST 389.
+Offered as HSTY 389, JWST 389, and RLGN 389.
 Counts as a CAS Global & Cultural Diversity course.
 Counts as a Communication Intensive course.
 Counts as a Human Diversity & Commonality course.
 Counts as a SAGES Departmental Seminar course.
 Counts as a Understanding Global Perspectives course.

 JWST 392.
 Independent Study.
 1 - 3 Units.